DavidSchirduan/DavidSchirduan.github.io/_posts/2021-11-03-JalopyItchGdocs.md

 Our latest game, [Bones Deep](https://davidschirduan.itch.io/bones-deep), is our first Itchfunding project.
 We made the book entirely with Google Docs (both the PDF and HTML versions).

+UPDATE: We did end up [launching a Kickstarter](https://www.kickstarter.com/projects/technicalgrimoire/bones-deep) to fund a hardcover print run.
+There is a limit to what our Itchfunding project could do.
+But I still attribute our initial success to a successful itchfunding campaign!

 This post will provide a brief overview of Itchfunding, then start a deep dive into making the most of Google Docs: navbars, sections, photos, HTML export, and other tips and tricks I learned along the way.

 <hr>